-The HTML and CSS backed design templates are available in this framework which helps in designing the websites in a much more easier and a faster way.
-These templates are used for typography, buttons, tables, forms, models, navigation, image carousels, etc. Its responsive CSS adjusts to tablets, phones, and desktops.
+The HTML and CSS-backed design templates are available in this framework, which helps design the websites much easier and faster.
+These templates are used for typography, buttons, tables, forms, models, navigation, image carousels, etc. In addition, its responsive CSS adjusts to tablets, phones, and desktops.
 As a front end developer, knowledge of bootstrap will be very helpful in all walks of development.
 It can make your UI experience amazing.

 Who is the right audience for learning these technologies?

 How will this technology help you in career growth?